 Applications are reviewed and interviews conducted on a rolling basis.
-2022A EnCorps Fellows will be matched to a partner school to begin their Guest Teaching semester with an experienced Host Teacher in January-June 2022.
+2022B EnCorps Fellows will be matched to a partner school to begin their Guest Teaching semester with an experienced Host Teacher in August/September 2022.

 Guest Teaching partner school sites are located in New York City.

 EnCorps supports professionals from the fields of science, IT, engineering, research, etc. who use their previous experience to inspire students in the STEM fields.
 Fellows commit to Guest Teaching with a Host Teacher from one of our partner sites for 2-5 hours/week over the course of a semester.
 During this time, Fellows gain valuable experience in working in a classroom setting, attend professional development sessions, and receive support in exploring certification program options.
 This can all be completed while still working in industry.

 In New York City, Teaching Fellows can earn teaching licenses in the core subjects of math, chemistry, biology, earth science and physics.

 EnCorps supports traditional teacher certification routes as well as alternative routes that allow Teaching Fellows to earn their certification while teaching.